the-t-in-rtf/fluid-pouchdb/docs/pouch-express.md

 Initialize all of the databases configured in `options.databases` (see above).

-# `gpii.pouch.express.inMemory`

-A component which is configured to store data in-memory rather than on the filesystem.

-## Component Options

-This grade does not have any unique configuration options beyond those provided by `gpii.pouch.express.base`

-## Component Invokers

-### `{that}.cleanup()`
-* Returns: A `Promise` that will be resolved once cleanup is complete.

-This invoker is called when the `onCleanup` event is fired, which should indicate that it is time to remove any existing data.
-Calls each database's `destroy` method and clears `memdown`'s cache.
-Most tests will use the standard caseHolder (see [the test docs for this package](tests.md)), which will fire `onCleanup` and then listen for `onCleanupComplete`.

-### `{that}.initDbs()`
-* Returns: A `Promise` that will be resolved once all databases have been initialized.

-Initialize all of the databases configured in `options.databases` (see above).

-## Component Invokers

-### `{that}.initDb(dbKey, dbOptions)`
-* `dbKey {String}`: The name of the database we are creating.
-* `dbOptions {Object}`: The configuration options for the database we are creating.
-Check the [`levelup` documentation](https://github.com/Level/levelup#options) for details.
-* Returns: A `Promise` that will be resolved once the database has been initialized.

-This invoker overrides the default `initDb` invoker and adds a check to confirm whether the database has already been populated.
-If the database already exists, it will be left alone.
-If it does not already exist, it will be created and its data will be loaded as outlined above.

 # Using these grades in [Fluid IoC Tests](http://docs.fluidproject.org/infusion/development/IoCTestingFramework.html).

 There are convenience grades and helper functions that make it easier to use `gpii.pouch` in Fluid IoC tests.
 Please